daormar/debasher/doc/design_doc_resident.md

-  - *Checkpoint schema.* Version 2 adds `capture_pos`: the position of the item whose processing captured the node state (a peer's first marker, or the `INTERACT` that started the round), taken when the round opens and not when it closes. `closed_ports` joined it later the same day, and `out_seq` and `last_seq` will join the same version in their own steps, since the branch is not released.
+  - *Checkpoint schema.* Version 2 adds `capture_pos`: the position of the item whose processing captured the node state (a peer's first marker, or the `INTERACT` that started the round), taken when the round opens and not when it closes. `closed_ports` joined it later the same day; `out_seq`, `last_seq` and `out_backlog` joined the same version in their own later steps, since the branch is not released.
 A node restored from a checkpoint numbers after its `capture_pos` (from the last piece on, after the larger of that and the last record of its log).
 A checkpoint of version 1 is refused.
 - **`CLOSE`** means that the writer has finished for good, and only that. **A halt sends none (decided and done on 2026-09-20).** Measured with real runs of a producer and a consumer that halt, with the earlier behavior: the producer's